roshantac/EVA4/Assignment15/A/readme.md

 i wrote a code which will take each image and resize to (480x640) and feed to the network and take its output and store, nd it was working prety fast so i went to sleep by hopping this assignment will be over by next day ..

 ## When Google became another Jio ..
 Morning wen i woke up it has already processed around 180K images but after few time my runtime got disconnected.
-Hence i tried connect again but i have recieved a new pop up saying that #### i have exceeded the ussage and i should puraches Pro.
+Hence i tried connect again but i have recieved a new pop up saying that **i have exceeded the ussage and i should puraches Pro**.
 So i wont be able to use GPU on colab but i can use CPU for my works.
 Hence first i though of purchasing Pro version, but at last decided to try with another google account.
 ### If you want to use Colab for long works, have multiple Google account and switch to another after longer ussage
 If you are using best GPU for long time such as Tesla v100 PCI they wont be allocating again there also you can try with different google account and some time it will work.